Ebonsignori/obsidian-auto-journal/README.md

 -   `auto-journal-previous` for all the `previous` type buttons

 Or you can adjust the CSS of a specific button using the button's `id` which is the same as its type.
 For instance a `next-daily` button has the id that can be accessed in CSS via `#next-daily`

-### Templating the date in a backfill

-You can include a configurable token in a template to be replaced by the date that the file would have been created in a backfill.

-By default, the token `<$date-from-auto-journal$>` in a template file will be replaced by a date in format `YYYY-MM-DD`.
-If you add the date to the property/frontmatter of your template, e.g. `date: <$date-from-auto-journal$>` you can use that date in other plugins.

 ## Plugins that pair well for daily journaling